Submit an Application

 Using the New Address

-It is the responsibility of the new participant to update others and give their newly assigned Safe at Home post office box address.
+It is the responsibility of the new participant to update others and give their newly assigned Safe at Home PO Box address.
 Minnesota Statutes Chapter 5B allows a Safe at Home participant to use their Safe at Home address for all purposes in the state of Minnesota.
 All private and public entities must accept a participant’s Safe at Home address as the person’s actual address of residence, as their school address, and as their address of employment.
 During interactions with other entities, a Safe at Home participant cannot be required to answer questions about the circumstances regarding his or her participation in the program.

 Mail is Forwarded

 First Class Mail is forwarded to a participant’s home by the Safe at Home office.
 Mail such as Standard Mail ("junk mail"), or Periodicals (magazines, newspapers, etc.) is not forwarded.
-Safe at Home does not forward packages unless the packages are clearly marked that they are being sent by a state or county government agency or unless they are clearly identifiable pharmaceuticals.
+Safe at Home does not forward packages unless the packages are clearly marked that they are being sent by a federal, state or county government agency or unless they are clearly identifiable as non-refrigerated pharmaceuticals.
 This policy is in place for security reasons.